r4f4ss/zipfs-specs/README.md

 Let the compressed file contain $k$ Huffman codes $C = c_0c_1 \ldots c_{k-1}$.
 Note that each Huffman code may have a different length and is packed in the original compressed file.
 However, it is convenient to represent the compressed file as a sequence of codes in order to simplify the decompression logic.
 Let the dictionary consist of $m$ segments, defined as $D = \{0:d_0, 10: d_1, 110:d_2 \ldots, 11 \ldots 0:d_{m-1}\}$.
 Observe that the dictionary is represented as a map, in contrast to the vector-based representation used during compression.
 This choice is made because efficient mapping between Huffman codes and segments facilitates the decompression process.

-Below is pseudocode that implements the decompression algorithm as described, with the goal of illustrating the process rather than optimizing for efficiency.
+Below is pseudocode that implements the decompression algorithm as described (without considering segments missing from the dictionary), with the goal of illustrating the process rather than optimizing for efficiency.

 ```
 INPUT: compressed file C and dictionary (map) D